 2015 season: In 2015, the Club had enough players to form a 4th team: The Halligans.
 The 1st grade team progressed to the Preliminary Final, where they were defeated by Sydney Irish.

-2016 season: In 2016, the Harlequins saw the highest number of players in club history.
-The 1st grade team progressed to the Preliminary Final, where they were defeated by the eventual premiers Blacktown.
+2016 and 2017 season: The Harlequins saw the highest number of players in club history.
+The 1st grade team progressed to the Preliminary Final in 2016, where they were defeated by the eventual Premiers, Blacktown.

 Sydney Harlequins are confident that the success which they have enjoyed during their relatively short history will continue to have a significantly positive impact upon the future development of the Club.